 Kiddle is a very colorful kid-friendly browser that’s powered by Google.
 It features s funny-looking red robot on Mars for the kids to enjoy.
 Instead of the word Google, you’ll see Kiddle and the search bar where the kids can do their searching.

-Just like Google, below the search bar kids can either look for images, Web, Kimages (images from Kiddle encyclopedia), video, and Kpedia.
-If you see a page that you consider inappropriate for kids, just click on the “Site blocking” link at the bottom and fill out the short form.
+Just like Google, below the search bar kids can either look for images, websites, Kimages (images from Kiddle encyclopedia), video, and Kpedia.
+If you see a page you consider inappropriate for kids, just click on the “Site blocking” link at the bottom and fill out the short form.

-KidRex is a little different from the above-mentioned browser.
-First of all, the design is as if a kid actually drew it which makes it even better.
-It doesn’t have the images, videos, etc. options but it still offers the information you need.
+KidRex is a little different from other kid-friendly browsers.
+First of all, the design is as if a kid actually drew it, which makes it even better.
+It doesn’t have the images, videos, etc. options but still offers the information you need.

 KidRex also has a section where you can see the drawings kids made of the search engine.
-It doesn’t say how you can send them in, but I think you can by clicking on the “Contact Us” option at the bottom.
+It doesn’t say how you can send them in, but a good place to start would be clicking on the “Contact Us” option at the bottom.

-Maxthon Kid-Safe Browser is a browser you’ll need to download on your Android device.
+Maxthon Kid-Safe Browser is one you’ll need to download on your Android device.
 You can set up a list of websites your child can visit and age-appropriate content, though the browser can do that for you, too.

 Any site that is not on your safe list will be blocked.
-Not only will the site be blocked but also any links, advertisements, or promotions as well.
+Not only will the site be blocked, but any links, advertisements, or promotions will be blocked as well.

-The browser has extra security since the safe list can only be changed by entering a password.
+The browser has extra security since the safe list can only be changed after entering a password.
 The browser is available for Android, iPhone, and iPad as well.

-KidSplorer Web Browser can also help keep your kids safe while they’re online.
-Your kids can only visit the sites you whitelisted, and you can remove, edit, or add URLs.
-You can make the browser run at startup if you want or can just manually launch it.
+KidSplorer Web Browser can also help keep kids safe while they’re online.
+Kids can only visit the sites you whitelist, and you can remove, edit, or add URLs.
+You can make the browser run at startup if you want or leave it to be manually launched.

-This kid-friendly browser can also block access tot he Internet for the times you specify.
-So if the kids should be doing their homework, you can rest assured they won’t be able to go online.
-Kids won’t be able to switch programs that are installed on the computer, and you can also set up different website lists for each of your kids.
+This kid-friendly browser can also block access to the Internet for the times you specify.
+If your kids should be doing their homework, you can rest assured they won’t be able to go online.
+Kids won’t be able to switch to programs that are installed on the computer, and you can also set up different website lists for each of your kids.

 To the left they will see options such as music, pictures, games, Kidz Tube and one that will take them to the top-rated kid sites.
 The browser also integrates voice search and a help option as well.

-Safe Search Kids not only has a very colorful design but also offers more than just a browser for kids to use.
-Kids can get help with their math and also read up on tips on how they can deal with cyberbullying and how to post images online.
+Safe Search Kids not only has a very colorful design but also offers more than just a browser.
+Kids can get help with their math and also read tips on how they can deal with cyberbullying and how to post images online.

 10. Safe Internet Browser for Kids for Android

-Last but not least, you have the Safe Internet Browser for Kids.
-With Parent Mode you can add the sites you want your kids to see.
-The browser comes with three preinstalled sites for kids such as Amazing Paper Planes, Lego, and CoolMath.
+With Parent Mode on Safe Internet Browser for Kids, you can add the sites you want your kids to see.
+The browser comes with three preinstalled sites for kids: Amazing Paper Planes, Lego, and CoolMath.